Sing a Song of Sixpence: Meaning and interpretations

 In this deliberate misinterpretation of "Sing a Song of Sixpence" and its lyrics, the "Sixpence" referred to a Sixpence coin (a decent amount of money in Blackbeard's time) and the "pocketful of rye" was a bag ("pocket") with whiskey ("rye", one of the ingredients of whiskey) that captain Blackbeard gave to each pirate in his crew as a salary every day.
 The "blackbirds" were pirates who work for Blackbeard and their being "Baked in a pie" is the pirates setting up a ruse to raid a nearby ship and capture it.
 The pie opening and the birds singing refers to the end of the ruse and the start of the raid on the nearby ship.
 The "dainty dish" was the ship that was easily captured by the pirates after the raid and the "king" in both instances in the song refers to Blackbeard himself.
 The lyrics "The king was in his counting house, Counting out his money" was about how Blackbeard was wealthy enough to pay his crew their daily sixpence and whiskey salary regardless if they captured ships that day or not.
-The Snopes page claims that this was especially attractive to pirates because as most pirate captains didn't pay salaries and pirate raids were often unsuccessful, it was a common occurrence that pirate ships were forced to return to shore after several months due to lack of funds.
+The Snopes page claims that this was especially attractive to pirates because as most pirate captains did not pay salaries and pirate raids were often unsuccessful, it was a common occurrence that pirate ships were forced to return to shore after several months due to lack of funds.
 The "Queen" mentioned was in fact Blackbeard's ship, called Queen Anne's Revenge and the mention of the queen "Eating bread and honey" is Queen Anne's Revenge taking in supplies at port to prepare for a cruise.
 The "maid" is a prize ship (a ship specifically chosen to get raided), the "garden" is the Caribbean Sea (where Blackbeard and his crew carried out their raids) and the "clothes" are the prize ship's sails.
 The mention of another "blackbird" pecking the maid's nose from her face is Blackbeard bragging about his plans to raid the prize ship.
 The version of "Sing a Song of Sixpence" on Snopes does not have any verse where the maid's nose is reattached to her face.
 Every Lost Legend had a link to a page explaining that it was fictional and the reason for posting it.